komar007/cargo-lock-fetch/README.md

 # This is for demonstration only - using cargo-lock-fetch starts to
 # matter only when multiple Cargo.toml files are used because the
 # project consists of many crates.
 It eliminates the need to specify
-# each and every Crate.toml file to be copied into the build context.
+# each and every Cargo.toml file to be copied into the build context.
 COPY Cargo.lock .
 RUN cargo lock-fetch